allan-tulane/sp24-recitation-01-ljones32/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **TODO: your answer goes here**
+Yes, they do.
+I knew that binary search would be more costly than linear search.
+Because with binary search... you must use recursion and it is more costly than simply going through a list sequentially.
 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**
+      + If we have a constant c, then the worst case would be n*k if we have to search the entire list
   + For binary search? **TODO: your answer goes here**
+      + If sorting the list costs O(n^2), then binary search costs O(n log n).
+The worst case overall would be O(n^2 + k log n)
   + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
+For a larger list size it would be helpful to use binary search.
+Input size relative to the most effective algorithm.